 Really, that is it!
 A simple mist of cooking spray over the top of your food will give your favorite air fryer recipes that just-right color without adding any significant calories or fat.

 The added bonus of this air fryer trick

 Sue adds that while many any air fryers—including our Test Kitchen’s favorite—have nonstick cooking baskets and trays, sticky baked-on sugars and cheese can still be a pain to clean.
 She says, “A light coating of Pam will just give an added layer of protection to keep these messes from becoming troublesome.”
-Of course, be sure to check your air fryer manual—some recommend avoiding nonstick sprays, preferably using the best air fryers on the market.
+Of course, be sure to check your air fryer manual—some recommend avoiding nonstick sprays.

 Armed with this trick, you’re ready to make your best ever air fryer appetizers and dinners.
 Now get (air) frying!
 And another thing your kitchen needs?
 A cast-iron skillet!